-We operate on principles that are old, simple and few.
+Our operating principles are old, simple and few.

 Our investing blueprint traces its roots in both the Hermoy farmland country—where Standard was originally incepted—and our founding family’s legacy.